How does machine translation work?

-The implementation and operating costs of a customized system are considerably higher than those of a generic system.
-However, this initial investment will pay in the long run, as the quality of the raw translations will gradually get better and the post-editors will work faster.
+The implementation and operating costs of a customized system are higher than those of a generic system.
+However, this initial investment yields good returns over the years, as the quality of the raw translations will gradually get better and the post-editing process will become more efficient.

-- how enterprises can successfully establish post-editing in the translation process
+- How you can successfully integrate post-editing into the translation process